moan0s/notfellchen/README.md

 # Developer Notes

-Because of a wired bug the inital migrations must run two times as the first time the permissions for `create_active_adoption_notice` are created but can not yet be accessed and on the second time this permission will be added to groups.
+Because of a wired bug the initial migrations must run two times as the first time the permissions for `create_active_adoption_notice` are created but can not yet be accessed and on the second time this permission will be added to groups.